Samoan language: Nouns

-Sometimes such nouns have a passive meaning, such as being acted upon; ʻO le taomaga a lau, the thatch that has been pressed; ʻo le faupuʻega a maʻa, the heap of stones, that is, the stones which have been heaped up.
-Those nouns which take ʻaga are rare, except on Tutuila; gataʻaga, the end; ʻamataʻaga, the beginning; olaʻaga, lifetime; misaʻaga, quarrelling.
-Sometimes the addition of ga makes the signification intensive; such as ua and timu, rain; uaga and timuga, continued pouring (of rain).
+Sometimes such nouns have a passive meaning, such as being acted upon; ʻO le taomaga a lau, 'the thatch that has been pressed'; ʻo le faupuʻega a maʻa, 'the heap of stones' (i.e., 'the stones which have been heaped up').
+Those nouns which take ʻaga are rare, except on Tutuila; gataʻaga, 'the end'; ʻamataʻaga, 'the beginning'; olaʻaga, 'lifetime'; misaʻaga, 'quarrelling'.
+Sometimes the addition of ga makes the signification intensive; such as ua and timu, 'rain'; uaga and timuga, 'continued pouring (of rain)'.

-The simple form of the verb is sometimes used as a noun: tatalo, to pray; ʻo le tatalo, a prayer; poto, to be wise; ʻo le poto, wisdom.
+The simple form of the verb is sometimes used as a noun: tatalo, 'to pray'; ʻo le tatalo, 'a prayer'; poto, 'to be wise'; ʻo le poto, 'wisdom'.

-The reciprocal form of the verb is often used as a noun; e.g. ʻO le fealofani, ʻo femisaiga, quarrellings (from misa), feʻumaiga; E lelei le fealofani, mutual love is good.
+The reciprocal form of the verb is often used as a noun; e.g. ʻO le fealofani, ʻo femisaiga, 'quarrellings' (from misa), feʻumaiga; E lelei le fealofani, 'mutual love is good'.

-A few diminutives are made by reduplication, e.g. paʻapaʻa, small crabs; pulepule, small shells; liilii, ripples; 'ili'ili, small stones.
+A few diminutives are made by reduplication, e.g. paʻapaʻa, 'small crabs'; pulepule, 'small shells'; liilii, 'ripples'; ‘ili‘ili, 'small stones'.

-Adjectives are made into abstract nouns by adding an article or pronoun; e.g. lelei, good; ʻo le lelei, goodness; silisili, excellent or best; ʻo lona lea silisili, that is his excellence or that is his best.
+Adjectives are made into abstract nouns by adding an article or pronoun; e.g. lelei, 'good'; ʻo le lelei, 'goodness'; silisili, 'excellent or best'; ʻo lona lea silisili, 'that is his excellence or that is his best'.

-Many verbs may become participle-nouns by adding ga; as sau, come, sauga; e.g. ʻO lona sauga muamua, his first coming; mau" to mauga, ʻO le mauga muamua, the first dwelling.
+Many verbs may become participle-nouns by adding ga; as sau, 'come', sauga; e.g. ʻO lona sauga muamua, 'his first coming'; mau to mauga, ʻO le mauga muamua, 'the first dwelling'.